 Prior experience with the Council

 Any sole sourced contract that is larger than the $25,000 limit for task orders must receive a recommendation from the Operations Subcommittee and the RTF PAC and ultimately be approved by the Council.
 For all sole sourced contracts larger than $25,000, a justification memo is prepared and kept with the contract as reference for audit purposes.
+For sole source justifications on task orders that are $25,000 or less, the Operations Subcommittee must review the RTF staff-provided reasoning and approve the selection of the sole source contract.

 8.0 Subcommittees

 The RTF conducts many of its deliberations using subcommittees of the RTF membership and other technical experts.
 There are standing subcommittees for work that is typically ongoing (e.g. Guidelines, Operations) as well as subcommittees that meet only several times for specific, technical reasons (eg. SEEM Calibration, Non-Res Lighting).
-A subcommittee may also be convened for a single meeting only to discuss a specific technical issue in more detail .
+A subcommittee may also be convened for a single meeting only to discuss a specific technical issue in more detail or to address a specific topic referred to committee through a motion by the RTF.
 These subcommittees meet to review and deliberate data, sources, and specific measure questions with the objective of forming a recommendation to the entire RTF on the subcommittee topic discussed.

 8.1 Subcommittee Participants